Making sense of Life

 John Smith | Melbourne, Australia

 John "Bullfrog" Smith was the founding President of God's Squad Christian Motorcycle Club, Melbourne, which has spread from Australia through Europe, New Zealand and the USA.
-But that is only a part of his incredible story, full of amazing events.
+But that is only a part of his incredible, eventful story.

 He wrestled with meaning and purpose in life, secret atheism and how to truly change the world for good.
 John passed in 2019, however, the impact of his life continues to be felt...